Continued from Part 1...

 Seals and whales were the primary targets of the first European traders in New Zealand.
 Sealers operated in the south from the 1790s to about 1820, by which time they had just about wiped out their prey.
 Seals were clubbed to death and their skins were taken for the clothing industry in Europe.

 Whales were chased through coastal waters in rowing boats, harpooned, finished off with lances, and dragged ashore for butchery.
 They too were hunted to near-extinction.
-Whaling in the South was finished by the late 1830s.
+Whaling on the South Island was finished by the late 1830s.

 Following the discovery of gold in 1861 and the ensuing Gold Rush, new arrivals poured into the province of Otago.
 These newcomers included continuing migrant arrivals from Britain but most were gold seekers from Australia, who added a different character to the place.
 The journey from Britain to Otago by sailing ship was the longest migration voyage in the world.
 In the photo below, you can see what steerage accommodations looked like.